KeithLabelle/virgil-purekit-go/README.md

 ### Generate a recovery keypair

 This step is __optional__.
-Use this step if you will need to move away from Pure without having to put your users through registering again.
+Use this step if you will need to move away from Pure without having users reregister.

-To be able to move away from Pure without having to put your users through registering again, you need to generate a recovery keypair (public and private key).
-The public key will be used to encrypt passwords hashes at the enrollment step.
+To be able to move away from Pure without having users registering, you need to generate a recovery keypair (public and private key).
+The public key will be used to encrypt password hashes at the enrollment step.
 You will need to store the encrypted hashes in your database.

-To generate a recovery keypair, [install Virgil Crypto Library](https://developer.virgilsecurity.com/docs/how-to/virgil-crypto/install-virgil-crypto) and use the code snippet below.
+To generate a recovery keypair, [install the Virgil Crypto Library](https://developer.virgilsecurity.com/docs/how-to/virgil-crypto/install-virgil-crypto) and use the code snippet below.
 Store the public key in your database and save the private key securely on another external device.

 > You won’t be able to restore your recovery private key, so it is crucial not to lose it.